Shiffrin's chase of record 83rd win moves on to next resort - WHIZ News

 CORTINA D’AMPEZZO, Italy (AP) — American skier Mikaela Shiffrin’s pursuit of a record 83rd World Cup win will move on to the next stop on the circuit.

-Shiffrin stood seventh in a super-G on Sunday, 0.62 seconds behind leader Ragnhild Mowinckel, with other skiers still coming down the course that will host the 2026 Milan-Cortina Olympics.

-It was the third straight race in Cortina that Shiffrin missed out on the podium.
+Shiffrin finished seventh in a super-G on Sunday, 0.62 seconds behind race winner Ragnhild Mowinckel, to mark the third straight event in Cortina this weekend that she missed out on the podium.

 Her next chances to break a tie with former teammate Lindsey Vonn for the women’s record will come in two giant slaloms at the Kronplatz resort in nearby San Vigilio di Marebbe on Tuesday and Wednesday.

-Mowinckel was 0.30 seconds ahead of Cornelia Huetter and 0.47 seconds ahead of Marta Bassino.
+Mowinckel finished 0.30 seconds ahead of Cornelia Huetter and 0.47 seconds ahead of Marta Bassino on the course that will be used for the 2026 Milan-Cortina Olympics.

 Italian standout Sofia Goggia sat out the race following a fall a day earlier, due to soreness in her right knee.